voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 After dropping through a hole in the ceiling into the corner of an underground parking garage, the runners were met by the sight of Medusa drones chasing terrified soldiers through the parking garage.
 The runners dove behind some nearby cars, hoping to avoid the scuffle.
-In her hurry to save her own behind, Pary bumped into poor unsuspecting Ronan, who stumbled out of cover and into the path of the oncoming drones.
-The drones, shocked and slightly embarrassed at the sight of Ronan in the open, turned their attention towards the team.
+In her hurry to save her own behind, Pary bumped into poor unsuspecting Ronin, who stumbled out of cover and into the path of the oncoming drones.
+The drones, shocked and slightly embarrassed at the sight of Ronin in the open, turned their attention towards the team.

 Medusa One (MO) leaped at the car sheltering the runners, crushing in the side and shattering